ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

 * `git` to clone source code repository,

 <!--##istutorial#-->
 You will find instructions to download and install these tools for your operating environment in the [Getting started with solution tutorials](/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
-To avoid the installation of these tools you can use the [{{site.data.keyword.cloud-shell_short}}](/shell) from the {{site.data.keyword.cloud_notm}} console.
+To avoid the installation of these tools you can use the [{{site.data.keyword.cloud-shell_short}}](/shell){: external}.
 {: tip}

 <!--#/istutorial#-->